Pwankhade077/Design-and-Development-of-a-Planar-Transformer/README.md

 ## Key Insight

-The leakage inductance (27.2 µH) is intentionally designed to control power transfer in the DAB converter using phase-shift control.
+The leakage inductance (27.2 µH) is designed to control power transfer in the DAB converter using phase-shift control.

 ## Files